cprg210/cprg210.github.io/_posts/2020-07-02-day-05-git-github.md

 - [Configuring Git](https://git-scm.com/book/en/v2/Getting-Started-First-Time-Git-Setup)
 - [Why does GitHub recommend HTTPS over SSH?](https://stackoverflow.com/questions/11041729/why-does-github-recommend-https-over-ssh)

+## Prerequisites
+- Git installed
+- VS Code installed
+- Github Account created

-## Housekeeping
+## Goal for today
+By the end of the day, you should have a local project repository "pushed" and synced to the remote copy located on GitHub.
+1. Create a new repository on Github.
+It should have a similar name to your local project.
+    - It should be public (but doesn't have to be)
+    - DO NOT initialize with a README.md
+    - Click "Create repository".
+Save the next page; it has important info.
+2. After creating your repo, you should see a list of instructions for different situations.
+We will start with the first one: "…or create a new repository on the command line".

+But FIRST!
+We need to learn some command line...

 ## Lecture 1: Command line basics
-Most of the command line tools we will be using in this course depend greatly on which folder you are in.
+Most of the command line tools we will be using in this course (like Git, [Node](https://nodejs.org/en/) and [NPM](https://www.npmjs.com/)) will depend greatly on which folder you are in.
 We will cover the three system commands that help up us navigate the file system.

+Warning: There are two flavours of "command line": Windows and Unix.
+We will be using the latter: Git Bash (installed along with Git) on Windows and Terminal on Mac (Mac is unix-based so almost any terminal app will do; Tony uses iTerm).
+{: .notice--warning}

 - `pwd`
   - displays your 'present working directory'.
 This will usually default to your home folder when you first open your terminal.
 - `ls`